stefanholzapfel/lit-translate/README.md

 <span>TEST</span>
 ```

-The directive will automatically listen for language changes and change all translate's values accordingly.
+The directive will automatically listen for language changes and change all directive values accordingly.

 Use ``translateUnsafeHTML()`` if you want HTML in translations to be interpreted (otherwise same interface).
 Use ``translateUppercase()`` if you want the output in uppercase letters.